 Have you ever eaten macadamia nuts?

-They taste really good as they are crunchy and creamy at the same time.
-Before telling you why it is a good idea to eat a couple of these healthy nuts a day let me tell you a little about the history of this nut.
+They taste fantastic as they are crunchy and creamy at the same time.
+Before telling you why it is a good idea to eat a couple of these healthy nuts a day, let me tell you a little about the history of this nut.

 What is the origin of the Macadamia nut

 This nut actually originates from Australia.
 It belongs to the plant family Proteaceae and grows in parts of New South Wales and central and southeastern Queensland.